bobby3755/MAP/README.md

 To install MAP, please follow these steps:

-1. Download the source code folder from the GitHub repository [link here].
+1. Download the source code folder from this GitHub repository.
+2. Put the file in any directory on the /D: drive.
+It does not need to be in the same folder as any data because the GUI can navigate to it.
-2. Open Anaconda Command Prompt as an administrator.
+3. Open Anaconda Command Prompt as an administrator.
-3. Activate the "origami" environment by executing the following command:
+4. Activate the "origami" environment by executing the following command:

 ```shell
    conda activate origami